When doing any sort of tensor/array computation in python (via numpy,

 And while this is a mild case, shape bugs like these become more frequent as operations grow more complex and as more dimensions are involved.

-Here's a slightly more complex example of a Linear
+Here's a slightly more complex example of a Linear implementation in numpy

 with a subtle shape bug.